Akshay-PES/studio/docs/student-guide.md

 **Your Ultimate Guide to the Unified Academic Planner**

-Jnanodaya school is your central hub for all academic events, deadlines, and schedules for your department.
+Jnanodaya school is your central hub for all academic events, deadlines, and schedules for your class.
 This comprehensive guide will walk you through every feature to help you get the most out of the platform.

 ---